haileamlakwalelige/Task-Management-System-in-React-js-Node-js-Express-js-and-MYSQL/README.md

 Here is a better way to write it:

-This app is a task management system developed using ReactJS, NodeJS, ExpressJS, and MySQL.
+This app is a task management system developed using ReactJS, NodeJS, ExpressJS, and MySQL. use

+To run the application from the front-end,
+ # npm start

+   and
-To run the application from the front-end, use #npm start.
-To run the backend of the application, use "node" and
+ To run the backend of the application, use "nodemon".
-#npm start.
-If you want to use nodemon, then run it using
-#npm run dev
+ # npm run dev

+To run the backend of the application, use "node".
+# npm start